 Fairfield’s Band program provides opportunities for students in grades 6-12.
 Many students first learn how to play instruments and read music at the middle school level.
 By the time they are seniors they are sight reading difficult compositions and some are even contemplating a career in music with performance or music education.

 Students at the high school have several options to play in a band:

-At the middle schools, students have two opportunities:
+At the middle schools, students may choose from the following: